 6. Climatron at the Missouri Botanical Garden: When spring just can't come fast enough, get your green fix with a visit to the Climatron at the Missouri Botanical Garden.
 Little adventurers will love exploring this unique geodesic dome and its waterfall, hut, aquarium and bridge.
 Also, be sure to stop by the recently renovated Brookings Exploration Center.

-7. Rockin' Jump: For a day of fun that's sure to leave your kids exhausted but happy, climb, jump and bounce at Rockin' Jump, a mega-indoor trampoline park in O'Fallon.
+7. Indoor action: For a day of fun that's sure to leave your kids exhausted but happy, climb, jump and bounce at Rockin' Jump, mega-indoor trampoline parks with locations in O'Fallon and Shrewsbury; Amp Up Action Park, located in Town & Country, which houses laser tag, kart racing, a ropes course and an arcade; and Flying Spider, an extreme air sports park in Ballwin.

 9. BounceU: Burn off that off excess energy on the indoor inflatables at BounceU.